KhronosGroup/Vulkan-Samples-Deprecated/BUILDING.md

 Use the build files in the projects/android/ folder inside the sample's folder.

 The output will be placed in the build/android/ folder in the base of the repository.

+The build_android batch file / shell script in the root of the repository can be used to compile all samples for Android.